mnichols08/drawer-count-app/README.md

 By default `npm start` runs an Express server at `http://127.0.0.1:8080/` that serves the app and exposes a small API used for sync.
 The service worker only works when served via HTTP(S) or `localhost`.

+Local API base note (avoiding CORS): when the app is served to `localhost` (or `127.0.0.1`), the server responds from `/config.js` with `window.DCA_API_BASE = '/api'` regardless of any `API_BASE` environment variable.
+This ensures the frontend talks to the same-origin Express API during local development and avoids browser CORS errors.
+In production (non-localhost), `API_BASE` will be respected if set; otherwise it defaults to the built-in Render URL.

 Alternative: if you only need to serve static files, any simple HTTP server on port 8080 works.
 Ensure the service worker is reachable at the root scope.

 ## Using the app